James Madison-class submarine: Design

 In the early 1970s all were modified for the Poseidon C-3 missile.
 During the late 1970s and early 1980s, six boats were further modified to carry the Trident I C-4 missile, along with six Benjamin Franklin-class boats.
 These were James Madison, Daniel Boone, John C. Calhoun, Von Steuben, Casimir Pulaski, and Stonewall Jackson.

 Fate

 The James Madisons were decommissioned between 1986 and 1995 due to a combination of SALT II treaty limitations as the Ohio-class SSBNs entered service, age, and the collapse of the Soviet Union.
-One (Sam Rayburn) remains out of commission but converted to a Moored Training Ship (MTS-635) with the missile compartment removed.
-She is stationed at Norfolk Naval Shipyard in Portsmouth, VA for inactivation.

 Boats in class

 Submarines of the James Madison class: (Submarines marked with * indicate Trident I C-4 ballistic missile conversions.)